-Two projects were classified as poor or critical, which means that they required special attention, and that action plans were prepared to improve their performance.
+Two projects were classified as poor or critical, which means that they required special attention, and that action plans were prepared to improve their performance, and they are working to overcome the challenges in a way satisfactory to IFU.

 External environment No. of projects %

 Excellent 35 21%

 Good 83 51%

 Fair 43 26%

 Poor 1 1%

 Critical 1 1%

 Total 163 100%